drainage solutions

 How Rain Barrels Work:

-– Capture Roof Runoff: Rain barrels collect water from gutter downspouts, preventing it from flowing directly into your yard.
+- Capture Roof Runoff: Rain barrels catch water that comes down from the gutters and stops it from going straight into your yard.

 Benefits of Rain Barrels:

-– Conserve Water: Using stored rainwater for irrigation and other purposes conserves municipal water and lowers your water bills.
+- Conserve Water: Using stored rainwater for watering plants and other things saves city water and lowers your water bills.

 Enhancing Drainage with Native Plants

-Native plants are well-adapted to the local climate and soil conditions, making them effective for managing water and enhancing drainage in your yard.
+Native plants are well-suited to the soil and climate in your area, which makes them good for controlling water and improving drainage in your yard.

 Benefits of Native Plants:

-– Deep Root Systems: Native plants often have deep roots that help improve soil structure and increase water infiltration.
+- Deep Root Systems: Native plants usually have deep roots that help the soil hold together better and let water in more easily.

-– Supports Biodiversity: Native plants attract local wildlife, including pollinators, contributing to a healthy ecosystem.
+- Supports Biodiversity: Native plants bring in local wildlife, like pollinators, which helps the ecosystem stay healthy.

 Installing Subsurface Drainage Solutions